Kentucky solar rebates and incentives: 2025 guide

 Kentucky doesn't offer any state-specific battery incentives.
 However, all batteries above 3 kWh in size are eligible for the same 30% federal tax credit as solar panels are.

-In parts of Kentucky served by utility companies without full net metering with 100% bill credits, a solar battery can make some financial sense by helping you squeeze the maximum value out of the solar energy you produce—without letting it go to waste, or off to the grid for a discounted price.
-You could also use a battery as a backup power source for your home.
+In parts of Kentucky served by utility companies without full net metering with 100% bill credits, a solar battery can make some financial sense by helping you squeeze the maximum value out of the solar energy you produce.
+With a solar battery, you don’t have to send the excess energy your solar panel system generates to the grid just to buy it back at a discounted rate later.
+Instead, you can store that excess energy on your own battery—and use it later to power your home for free when you need it.
+You could also use a battery as a backup power source for your home during blackouts or power outages.

 Learn more about battery incentives and rebates See the complete list of solar companies in Kentucky